Which Steris Surgical Table is Right for My Facility?

 Purchasing a Surgical Table

-If your capital budget allows for the purchasing of a surgical table, we can accommodate that as well.
-To find your sales representative you can click here.
-In addition to surgical tables, Soma sells a wide variety of medical equipment including C-arms, anesthesia machines, ventilators, multi-parameter patient monitors, and many more products.
-Soma equipment has an average of about 40% savings, which can actually allow your facility to maximize their budget, and even purchase other necessary equipment at a lower cost than purchasing new.
-Almost all of our products come with a one-year labor and parts warranty.
-In the very unlikely case that a unit fails, or needs replacement parts, we are able to provide those services at no cost.
+If your capital budget permits the acquisition of a surgical table, we are more than capable of accommodating your needs.
+To locate your sales representative, please click here.
+Apart from surgical tables, Soma offers a diverse range of medical equipment such as C-arms, anesthesia machines, ventilators, multi-parameter patient monitors, and numerous other products.
+Soma equipment provides an average savings of approximately 40%, enabling your facility to optimize its budget and potentially acquire other necessary equipment at a reduced cost compared to purchasing new.
+Almost all of our products are accompanied by a one-year warranty for both labor and parts.
+In the highly unlikely event of a unit failure or the need for replacement parts, we are pleased to offer these services at no additional cost.

 Renting a Surgical Table